 A Nutritional Gem

-Technically a nut, hulled hemp seed typically contains around30% oil (8% saturated fat) and up to 37% protein, with considerable amounts of nutrients essential for a healthy body including vitamin A,B’s and C, calcium, phosphorus, potassium, iron, manganese, magnesium and sulphur.
+Technically a nut, hulled hemp seed typically contains around 30% oil (8% saturated fat) and up to 37% protein.
+Including considerable amounts of nutrients essential for a healthy body including vitamin A,B’s and C, calcium, phosphorus, potassium, iron, manganese, magnesium and sulphur.
 Hemp seeds typically contain over 20 trace minerals.

 The omega-6 to omega-3 ratio in hemp seed oil is considered to be optimal for human health (more so than flax).
 Hemp seed oil is over 80% in long-chain polyunsaturated fatty acids (PUFAs), and is an exceptionally rich source of the two EFAs linoleic acid omega-6(55%) and alpha-linolenic acid omega-3 (25%).
 Hemp oil also contains a decent level of the omega-6 gamma linoleic acid (GLA), a well-known anti-inflammatory.